An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Introduction to Strings

-Strings are sequences of characters and are an essential data type in any programming language.
 In Python, strings are immutable, meaning they cannot be changed once created.
 This chapter explores the various aspects of strings in Python, including their creation, manipulation, and some common operations performed on them.

 Creating Strings

 Strings in Python can be enclosed in single ('string') or double ("string") quotes.
+This flexibility allows you to easily use quotes inside of strings.
 For example, "255" denotes a string, not the integer 255.
-You can also use the + and * operators on strings.

 greeting = 'Hello, World!'